krautdawg/InfluencerLeadGenandOutreach/replit.md

   - Enhanced batch processing to update step names dynamically
   - Improved time calculation with batch-specific estimates
   - Phase-aware progress display in frontend JavaScript
+  - Updated all pause references from 135s to 90s for faster processing
 - **Benefits**:
   - Users know exactly what step the system is performing
   - Clear time estimates for each phase including pauses
   - Better understanding of the anti-spam protection process
   - No more confusion about what "Initializing" means
+  - Faster processing with 90-second pauses preventing worker timeouts
-- **Status**: Detailed progress display fully implemented with step-by-step information
+- **Status**: Detailed progress display fully implemented with step-by-step information and optimized pause timing

 ### 2025-07-12: Fixed Automatic Sheet Updates During Processing (COMPLETED)
 - **Update**: Enhanced the automatic sheet update mechanism to properly refresh leads without requiring page reload